cockpit-project/cockpit/HACKING.md

 and login with user `admin` and password `foobar`.
 Any changes you make to the system in the Vagrant VM won't affect the host machine.

+If instead of the Cockpit login prompt you see a message about incompatibility between Cockpit and the sources, you can checkout a matching version.
+This command shows the installed version of
+Cockpit:

+    $ vagrant ssh -c "cockpit-bridge --version"
+    Version: 0.108
+    ...

+To switch the sources to the same version, check out the corresponding tag (and sync the sources again with the VM):

+    $ git checkout 0.108
+    $ vagrant rsync

 You can edit files in the `pkg/` subdirectory of the Cockpit sources and the changes should take effect after syncing them to the Vagrant